wkumari/draft-wkumari-dnsop-extended-error/README.md

    some other failure?
 What error messages should be presented to the user or logged under these conditions?

-   A good example of issues that would benefit by additional error information are errors caused by DNSSEC validation issues.
+   A good example of issues that would benefit from additional error information are errors caused by DNSSEC validation issues.
 When a stub resolver queries a name which is DNSSEC bogus (using a validating resolver), the stub resolver receives only a SERVFAIL in